 Generally your motorcycle mirrors will either be mounted to your motorcycle handlebars or front fairing.
 The stalks of handlebar-mounted mirrors are held in place with an adjusting nut.
 Make sure the mirrors themselves move freely, but are not so loose that they will move with the wind.

 Before adjusting your mirrors, however, quickly review your posture and (if needed) riding position.
 It may not make a tremendous difference in your field of vision, but it will optimise not only your mirror positioning, but it will ensure a level of comfort that will help you keep more attention on other things while you are riding.
 Obviously, your posture depends on the type of motorcycle you ride to some extent, but you generally want to keep yourself straight and centered.
-Ideally, you want to prevent slumping and ensure you’re in the center of your motorcycle seat.
+Ideally, you want to prevent slumping and ensure you’re in the centre of your motorcycle seat.
 Leave some space in front of and behind you and only shift in your seat while turning and braking (or accelerating really, really hard, if you happen to be doing so for whatever reason).

 Sit on your bike, bring it to an upright position, and point the front wheel straight ahead.
 Now adjust your mirrors so that just the very tops of your shoulders and elbows are shown.
 If your stalk-mounted mirrors prevent this, then loosen the adjusting nut, adjust and then tighten the nut back up.
 If you have fairing mounted mirrors, you obviously don’t need to do this and you can just concentrate on fine-tuning.
 This will be your baseline adjustment.
 You’ll likely need to perform minor adjustments while stopped in traffic out on the road.